Stochastic resonance: Technical description

 Stochastic resonance (SR) is observed when noise added to a system changes the system's behaviour in some fashion.
 More technically, SR occurs if the signal-to-noise ratio of a nonlinear system or device increases for moderate values of noise intensity.
 It often occurs in bistable systems or in systems with a sensory threshold and when the input signal to the system is "sub-threshold."
 For lower noise intensities, the signal does not cause the device to cross threshold, so little signal is passed through it.
 For large noise intensities, the output is dominated by the noise, also leading to a low signal-to-noise ratio.
 For moderate intensities, the noise allows the signal to reach threshold, but the noise intensity is not so large as to swamp it.
 Thus, a plot of signal-to-noise ratio as a function of noise intensity contains a peak.

 Strictly speaking, stochastic resonance occurs in bistable systems, when a small periodic (sinusoidal) force is applied together with a large wide band stochastic force (noise).
 The system response is driven by the combination of the two forces that compete/cooperate to make the system switch between the two stable states.
 The degree of order is related to the amount of periodic function that it shows in the system response.
 When the periodic force is chosen small enough in order to not make the system response switch, the presence of a non-negligible noise is required for it to happen.
 When the noise is small, very few switches occur, mainly at random with no significant periodicity in the system response.
 When the noise is very strong, a large number of switches occur for each period of the sinusoid, and the system response does not show remarkable periodicity.
 Between these two conditions, there exists an optimal value of the noise that cooperatively concurs with the periodic forcing in order to make almost exactly one switch per period (a maximum in the signal-to-noise ratio).

 Such a favorable condition is quantitatively determined by the matching of two timescales: the period of the sinusoid (the deterministic time scale) and the Kramers rate (i.e., the average switch rate induced by the sole noise: the inverse of the stochastic time scale).
-Thus the term "stochastic resonance."

 Stochastic resonance was discovered and proposed for the first time in 1981 to explain the periodic recurrence of ice ages.
 Since then, the same principle has been applied in a wide variety of systems.
 Nowadays stochastic resonance is commonly invoked when noise and nonlinearity concur to determine an increase of order in the system response.